invites applications for the

-The Returning Scholars Fellowship Program supports scholars from these countries who have received (or will receive by September 2011) an internationally competitive Master’s or postgraduate degree in the following fields: anthropology, area/cultural studies, economics, gender studies, history, human rights & public law, international relations, journalism/media studies, philosophy, political science, psychology, public policy/ environmental studies, public policy/public health, social work, and sociology.
+Supported fields are: anthropology, area/cultural studies, economics, gender studies, history, human rights & public law, international relations, journalism/media studies, philosophy, political science, psychology, public policy/environmental studies, public policy/public health, social work, and sociology.
 The program does not support scholars in philology, the visual and performing arts, and business.

 Applications should be submitted via the Online Application System (https://oas.soros.org/oas/ ).
-For application procedure and guidelines, please see the program’s web site: http://www.soros.org/initiatives/hesp/focus/afp
+For further information on application procedure and guidelines, please visit the program’s web site: http://www.soros.org/initiatives/hesp/focus/afp

 Open Society Foundations